Art-Ecommerce-LLC/brigart/README.md

    ```bash
    .venv/scripts/activate.bat
    ```
-5. **While in the main directory, make sure (.venv) pops up to the left, bottomost line of text in the terminal.
+5. **While in the root directory, make sure (.venv) pops up to the left, bottomost line of text in the terminal.
 Then run**

    ```bash
    pip install -r requirements.txt
    ```

-6. **Now that dependencies are download and you are in the main directory.
+6. **Now that dependencies are download and you are in the root directory.
 Run**
    ```
    uvicorn src.app:app --reload
    ```